 The History Of Cheap Loan Rates

 Loan rates change over the years and can become more or less expensive than they once were.
-By looking at the historical rates, it helps us see whether or not cheap loans are actually cheap.
+Looking at the historical rates, helps us see whether or not cheap loans are actually cheap.
 If they’ve gone up in price, then there’s an argument to be made that they aren’t cheap at all.
 But, if they’ve decreased then it’s a sign they’re cheap and getting cheaper.

 Recent reports from earlier this year show that loan rates have dropped and will continue to drop.
 The figures show that the cheapest loan rates of gone from 7.5pc to just 3.3pc in the last two years.

 Based on loan rates alone, it can be argued that cheap loans are actually fairly cheap.
 It will certainly be much cheaper to pay for a loan now than it would’ve been in days gone by.